FCSplayz/VectorTyping/README.md

 - Please make sure your code is well-documented and adheres to the coding standards of the project.

-- By submitting a pull request, you agree to license your code under the [Unity Companion License](https://unity.com/legal/licenses/unity-companion-license).
+- By submitting a pull request, you agree to license your contribution under the terms of the MIT License and the [Unity Companion License](https://unity.com/legal/licenses/unity-companion-license).

 Thank you for contributing to this project!